Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 The payback on investment for a solar power system is 6 to 10 years.

-Essentially, that means that after that period, your system will generate almost free electricity.
-And it works efficiently for 25 to 30 years, which is effectively decades of savings.
+This means that your system will generate almost free electricity after that period.
+It will also work efficiently for 25 to 30 years, resulting in decades of savings.

 Government Incentives, Tax Credits, and Rebates